Chaozhou

 Chaozhou (潮州), alternatively Chiuchow, Chaochow or Teochew, is a city in the eastern Guangdong province of China.
 It borders Shantou to the south, Jieyang to the southwest, Meizhou to the northwest, the province of Fujian to the east, and the South China Sea to the southeast.
 It is administered as a prefecture-level city with a jurisdiction area of 3110 km2 and a total population of 2,568,387.
-Its built-up (or metro) area encompassing most of Shantou and Jieyang cities was home to 12,543,024 inhabitants on 13 local administrative areas.
+It is also the ancestral hometown of 2.7 million overseas Teochow people.

 Along with Shantou and Jieyang, Chaozhou is a cultural center of the Chaoshan region.